eric-olson/tally/server/README.md

 `server` (`WorkingDirectory`).
 The file should then be moved to `/etc/systemd`.

 Once the service is set up, it can be controlled with the following commands:
-- To control whether the service starts on boot sudo systemctl enable tally-server sudo systemctl disable tally-server
+- To control whether the service starts on boot:

+    sudo systemctl enable tally-server
+    sudo systemctl disable tally-server

-- To start and stop the service sudo systemctl start tally-server sudo systemctl stop tally-server
+- To start and stop the service:

+    sudo systemctl start tally-server
+    sudo systemctl stop tally-server

-- To restart the service
+- To restart the service:

     sudo systemctl status tally-server

 ## Note on configuration